byrd-laif/soilMakers/readme.md

 The *seeds of opportunity;* an awareness, taking the moment and transforming it into a better situation, something new and beautiful.
 Learning to live in the light of Nature.

 Being responsible stewards of *Mother Earth* means taking to heart the current *planetary healing crisis*.
-Soil to Soul; Humanity, finding them selves a part of the circle of existence, logically *Accepting* this circumstance, *responsibility* then means *ability*- an action oriented *authentic response* to the situation as it is *now.*

 #### *Environ-Mental Health

+**Soil to Soul; Humanity, finding them selves a part of this circle of existence, thereby logically *Accepting* this circumstance, *responsibility* then means *ability*- an action oriented *authentic response* to the situation as it is, in the present moment.**

 *The aesthetics of ecology.* The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
 Feelings provide a powerful way of finding out which lifestyle patterns are balanced and which are not.